youtube/api-samples/javascript/README.md

   <li>It constructs next and previous page buttons and sets their visibility based on the information in the API response.</li>
 </ol>

-The HTML page below uses JQuery, the <code>auth.js</code> and <code>my_uploads.js</code> JavaScript files, and a CSS file to display the list of uploaded videos.
+The HTML page uses JQuery, the <code>auth.js</code> and <code>my_uploads.js</code> JavaScript files, and a CSS file to display the list of uploaded videos.

 ### [Search by keyword](/youtube/api-samples/blob/master/javascript/search.js)

 Method: youtube.search.list<br>
 Description: This code sample calls the API's <code>search.list</code> method to retrieve search results associated with a particular keyword.
-The HTML page below uses JQuery, along with the auth.js and search.js JavaScript files, to show a simple search form and display the list of search results.
+The HTML page uses JQuery, along with the <code>auth.js</code> and <code>search.js</code> JavaScript files, to show a simple search form and display the list of search results.

 ### [Create a playlist](/youtube/api-samples/blob/master/javascript/playlist_updates.js)

 Method: youtube.playlists.insert<br>
 Description: This JavaScript code creates a private playlist and adds videos to that playlist.
 (You could, of course, modify the code so that it creates a publicly visible playlist or so that it checks a form value to determine whether the playlist is public or private.)
-Note that you need to update the client ID in the <code>auth.js</code> file to run this code.

-The HTML page below uses JQuery, along with the auth.js and playlist_updates.js JavaScript files, to display a simple form for adding videos to the playlist.
+Note that you need to update the client ID in the <code>auth.js</code> file to run this code.<br><br>The HTML page uses JQuery, along with the <code>auth.js</code> and <code>playlist_updates.js</code> JavaScript files, to display a simple form for adding videos to the playlist.

 ### [Calling the Analytics API](/youtube/api-samples/blob/master/javascript/analytics_codelab.js)